justinlovinger/tag/README.md

 # Tag

-A utility to manage paths with a simple tagging system.
+Manage paths with a simple tagging system.
 The code is multithreaded and built with performance in mind.

 ## Syntax